 Chichen Itza was the political and economic center of Mayan civilization between 750 and 1200 A.D.
 Its impressive structures demonstrate the Mayas' extraordinary use of architectural space, as well as their vast astronomical knowledge.

-Chichen Itza can be visited on a day trip from either Cancun or Merida, but to take your time at the site, spend the night in one of the on-site hotels, or in the nearby town of Pisté, and rise early to get the chance to explore the site before the tour buses from Cancun arrive.
+Chichen Itza is easy to get to from Cancun and can also be visited on a day trip from Merida, but to take your time at the site, spend the night in one of the on-site hotels, or in the nearby town of Pisté, and rise early to get the chance to explore the site before the tour buses from Cancun arrive.
 You'll enjoy the site in a much more peaceful way without the crowds.

 The ancient city of Monte Alban was built in a strategic location on the top of a mountain in the center of the valley of Oaxaca.
 This is one of the oldest cities in Mesoamerica and was founded by the Zapotecs, who settled here around 500 BC.
 In order to build the city's main square, the Zapotecs leveled the top of the mountain, creating a giant platform that is about 300 meters long and 200 meters wide.
 From their mountain-top location, they maintained control over the central valleys for a period of nearly thirteen centuries.